School Visits: Three Authors Share What They’ve Learned Along the Way (Q&A)

 Sep 19, 2023 | The Business of Publishing

-We asked the faculty for our upcoming workshop on school visits (Andrea Loney, George Jreije and Michelle Cusolito) to answer common questions we hear from our community about school and author and illustrator visits.
+We asked the faculty for our workshop on School Visits (Andrea Loney, George Jreije and Michelle Cusolito) to answer common questions we hear from our community about school and author and illustrator visits.
 We loved how their answers were all a little different.
 There is no one right way to do things, but these authors have made school visits a big part of their marketing mix to connect with kids, and they are happy to share some of what they’ve learned along the way.

 I’m thinking about taking public speaking lessons because I’m not great at it.
 Did you take public speaking lessons before starting visits?
 Is that a good idea?